REC PROGRAM

 Timetable

-Please note that class availability can changes very quickly, especially near the beginning of the registration period.
+Please note that class availability can change very quickly, especially near the beginning of the registration period.

 Class durations: